|

 to be directed towards male respondents towards the very end of the

+field in order to gain gender representativeness.
 There were three adjustments necessary in order to

 provide reliable data:

-- Transformation from household sample to person
+Transformation from household sample to person

 sample.
 As only one person per household is interviewed, the described